-Owen informed attendees that the Bureau is researching strategic partnerships and outreach activities to create greater opportunities in and with correctional facilities.
+Josh informed attendees that the Bureau is researching strategic partnerships and outreach activities to create greater opportunities in and with correctional facilities.
 The effort resulted from a recent visit to correctional facilities in Ohio, which have a vast number of registered apprenticeship programs and participants: Ohio has 2,500 registered apprentices within correctional facilities; Wisconsin has 52.
-The trip influenced the Bureau to view correctional facilities as a talent pipeline.
+The trip influenced the Bureau to view Wisconsin's correctional facilities as an untapped talent pool, especially given that labor trends indicate employers should begin considering unconventional talent pools.

-Owen explained that the Bureau will initially research work-release programs at minimum security facilities and then explore models that combine training in the facility with training upon release.
+Josh explained that the Bureau will initially research work-release programs at minimum security facilities and then explore blended models that combine training in the facility with training upon release.